The White House Easter Egg Roll (Part II)

 Barack and Michelle Obama used the Egg Roll to focus on a healthy, active lifestyle as part of her “Let’s Move” program.
 Chefs demonstrated how to make nutritious treats from fruits and vegetable grown in the White House garden.
 Daily exercise was promoted as the President shot baskets with the children.
 Since 2009, tickets to the White House Egg Rolls have been distributed through a national online lottery.

-Donald and Melania Trump will be hosting their third annual White House Easter Egg Roll on April 22, 2019, exactly 141 years to the day of the first White House Egg Roll.
-The event is held from 7:30 am to 7:00 pm.
-The Trump's children and grandchildren will participate in this historic event.
-The First lady as well as members of the Trump’s cabinet and consultants read books to the children from a special made reading nook.
-The American Egg Board will be donating 74,000 eggs to this event this year, which is called “the hottest ticket in town.”
-A commemorative egg, artistically decorated with the words, “Be Best,” in honor of the First Lady’s public awareness campaign will be given to Mrs. Trump this week.
+Donald and Melania Trump hosted their third annual White House Easter Egg Roll on April 22, 2019.
+The event was held from 7:30 am to 7:00 pm.
+The Trump's children and grandchildren participated in this historic event.
+The First Lady, as well as members of the Trump’s cabinet and consultants, read books to the children from a special made reading nook.
+The American Egg Board donated 74,000 eggs to this event,, which is called “the hottest ticket in town.”